mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 : A 16-bit value representing the port to use with this IP Address.

+The server can update the client on its additional addresses at any time by sending an ADDITIONAL_ADDRESSES frame.
+When a client is using one of these additional addresses and receives an ADDITIONAL_ADDRESSES frame not containing this address, it MAY stop using it in favor of another address.

 # Security Considerations

 This document specifies a mechanism allowing servers to influence the